 But a few companies make dry cat foods that are mostly high-grade meat -- and no grain.
 Among those, Orijen's dry cat food is easily the best you can buy, experts say.
-This Canadian company hires Canadian farmers and fishermen to deliver the ingredients fresh daily: wild-caught fish, cage-free chicken and turkey, as well as fruits and veggies.
-Orijen blends in organs, cartilage and wildflower botanicals to mimic whole prey.
+This Canadian company now makes its dry cat food products in their own facility in Kentucky, using locally sourced meats and vegetables, and absolutely no grains.
+Orijen claims 90 percent meat content, and blends in organs and cartilage to mimic whole prey.
 The remaining 10 percent is made up of vegetables, fruits, and botanicals.

 Other grain-free or otherwise good quality cat foods rate nearly as highly as Orijen, but at a lower price.
-Wellness Core Grain Free Original Formula (Est. $40 for a 12-lb. bag) earns a perfect rating from one top expert.
-Its ingredients are all human-grade, this expert points out -- and its top ingredients are all quality meat proteins (deboned turkey and chicken, followed by chicken, whitefish and herring meals).
+Wellness Core Grain Free Original Formula (Est. $40 for a 12-lb. bag) earns good feedback from experts and cat owners.
+Its top ingredients are all quality meat proteins (deboned turkey and chicken, followed by chicken, whitefish and herring meals).
 Wellness' meat meals contain no byproducts, and its fish meals use only natural preservatives.
-Wellness includes proteinated minerals (for better absorption) and probiotics (friendly bacteria) to promote good digestion and immunity.
+Wellness includes probiotics (friendly bacteria) to promote good digestion and immunity.

-While grain-free, both Wellness Core and Innova Evo have higher carbs from other sources compared to Orijen.
+While grain-free, Wellness Core has higher carbs from other sources compared to Orijen.
 Wellness Core cat food has a clean recall record, but the company's wet food was recalled in 2011 over a deficiency in vitamin B1.
-In addition, one variety of Wellness dry dog food was recalled in 2012 over possible salmonella contamination at the Diamond Pet Food where it was made, and Wellness cut all ties with Diamond after that incident.
-EVO sidestepped the Diamond Pet Food recall, but was itself recalled in 2013 after salmonella was detected in samples of its cat food.
+In addition, one variety of Wellness dry dog food was recalled in 2012 over possible salmonella contamination at the Diamond Pet Food plant where it was made, and Wellness cut all ties with Diamond after that incident.

 If you are on a budget, but still would like to feed your cat something notably better than typical supermarket kibble, Taste of the Wild cat foods deserve a look.
-Taste of the Wild Rocky Mountain Feline Formula (Est. $30 for a 15-lb. bag) is grain-free, but costs less than Wellness or EVO -- and about half as much as Orijen.
+Taste of the Wild Rocky Mountain Feline Formula (Est. $30 for a 15-lb. bag) is grain-free, but costs less than Wellness -- and less than half as much as Orijen.
 It's byproduct- and soy-free, too.
 "Chicken meal" is the main ingredient.
 That's ground meat and bone, and as long as it's high-quality, experts say it's a good protein source.
-Fruits and veggies add nutrients, proteinated minerals are easy to absorb, and probiotics promote good digestion -- just like the pricey cat foods.
-Trout leads the ingredient list for Taste of the Wild Canyon River Trout (Est. $30 for a 15-lb. bag), with "ocean fish meal" as the second ingredient.
+Fruits and veggies add nutrients, and there are probiotics to promote good digestion -- just like the pricey cat foods.
+The company also offers Taste of the Wild Canyon River Trout (Est. $30 for a 15-lb. bag), which has trout and ocean fish meal as its two top ingredients.

 But Taste of the Wild does cut some costs to get its low price.
-Peas and potatoes appear high on the ingredient list of Taste of the Wild Rocky Mountain, and is nearly as high in the Canyon River flavor; some experts say these are quality ingredients, but others say cats simply don't need all those carbs; one frets that pea ingredients could cause some digestive issues in sensitive cats.
+Peas and potatoes appear high on the ingredient list of Taste of the Wild dry cat foods.
+Some experts say these are quality ingredients, but others say cats simply don't need all those carbs; one frets that pea ingredients could cause some digestive issues in sensitive cats.